notSido/RemotelyStagedBinaryInjection3/ReadMe.md

 *discord: notsido*\
 *telegram: notsido*

-*you can shit on my shitty programming skills here*
+*you can shit on my programming skills here*